DeanIsMe/SevSeg/README.md

   byte hardwareConfig = COMMON_ANODE; // See README.md for options
-  bool updateWithDelays = false; // Default 'false' is Recommended bool leadingZeros = false; // Use 'true' if you'd like to keep the leading zeros bool disableDecPoint = false; // Use 'true' if your decimal point doesn't exist or isn't connected
+  bool updateWithDelays = false; // Default 'false' is Recommended bool leadingZeros = false; // Use 'true' if you'd like to keep the leading zeros bool disableDecPoint = false; // Use 'true' if your decimal point doesn't exist or isn't connected.
+Then, you only need to specify 7 segmentPins[]

   sevseg.begin(hardwareConfig, numDigits, digitPins, segmentPins, resistorsOnSegments, updateWithDelays, leadingZeros, disableDecPoint);